Alternative robust ways of witnessing nonclassicality in the simplest scenario: Conclusion

 \section{Conclusion}

 One essential desideratum for a good notion of nonclassicality is that it should be experimentally testable.
 Motivated by this, we examined three approaches to test nonclassicality in the simplest nontrivial scenario, which involves four noisy preparations and two tomographically complete measurements.
-Specifically, we investigated Pusey's and Marvian's approaches for witnessing preparation contextuality, along with a novel approach for witnessing a violation of $BOD_P$.
+Specifically, we investigated Pusey's and Marvian's approaches for witnessing preparation contextuality, along with an approach for witnessing a violation of $BOD_P$.

 We showed that these three approaches align in detecting nonclassicality as long as the level of experimental noise remains below a certain threshold, $\delta<0.007$ (in the case of quantum depolarizing noise, this improves to $\delta<0.02$).
 Therefore, experimenters have the flexibility to choose the approach that best suits their needs when testing for nonclassicality in their experiments, provided the noise remains within this range.
-This flexibility becomes particularly relevant in scenarios where certain approaches are not suitable, such as in the noisy parity oblivious multiplexing protocol.
-In the latter case, we argued that the appropriate notion to test is parity preservation, that refers to the a priori ideal preparations and explicitly allows to quantify the violation of the parity constraint.
+This flexibility becomes particularly relevant in scenarios where certain approaches are not suitable, such as in the noisy parity-oblivious multiplexing protocol.
+In the latter case, we argued that the appropriate notion to test is parity preservation, that refers to the a priori ideal preparations and explicitly allows one to quantify the violation of the parity constraint.
 Nevertheless, by virtue of our results, below the noise threshold $\delta<0.007$, Marvian's and Pusey's approaches can also be employed to detect nonclassicality in the experiment.
-Indeed, below this threshold, we also established that preparation contextuality is still a resource to perform the protocol with a success probability greater than what can be achieved with classical strategies.
+Indeed, below this threshold, we also established that preparation contextuality is still present when one performs the protocol with a success probability greater than what can be achieved with classical strategies.